dnagir/approache/source/_posts/2012-03-04-migrating-from-blogger-to-octopress.markdown

 Why I didn't want to switch:
 ----------------------------

-- Losing **PageRank**, which shuldn't really be an issue (see below).
+- Losing **PageRank**, which shouldn't really be an issue (see below).
 - **Uncerteinities**.
 So now I have to maintain it myself?
 Take care of updates?
-Ohh, yeah!
+Hell, yeah!
 - **Self-hosted**.
 Nothing to say here.
-- I have never ever needed to do anything with the blog in terms of mainteinance while being on Blogger.
+- I have never ever needed to do anything with the blog in terms of maintenance while being on Blogger.
 I really just worked.

 Switching to a self-hosted blog/site will require a bit of involvement from me.
 But this is something I am willing to take.
 It's time to take my ass out of the comfy couch of Blogger.